 This could be put down to employees feeling more comfortable in their workspace.
-As working remotely facilitates a more relaxed working routine, due to being able to work from the comfort of your own home, not having to even properly get dressed if you don’t want to.
+Working remotely facilitates a more relaxed working routine, due to being able to work from the comfort of your own home, not having to even properly get dressed if you don’t want to.
 This leads to a calmer more productive state of mind and reduces stress levels.
 The flexibility that comes with remote work also plays into this.
-As in 2018 FlexJobs conducted a study, in which 97% of people said that having a more flexible working schedule would have a huge positive impact on their quality of life.
+In 2018 FlexJobs conducted a study, in which 97% of people said that having a more flexible working schedule would have a huge positive impact on their quality of life.

 The lessening of emissions of co2 released into the atmosphere is the other principle benefit that derives from not commuting.
 Which given the rate at which our planet is heating up, is a very positive side effect to remote working.

 Working from home also saves companies money in rent, which in global cities like London is only getting more and more expensive.
 An example of this was recently highlighted by Forbes, which calculated that American Express saved $10-$15 million annually in real estate costs, due to its expansion in remote working.

 However, remote working does not just save companies money.
 Employees also save a considerable amount of money.
 According to Total Jobs, on average, workers travelling to London spend £305 a month, which equates to £197,377 over their whole lifetime.
 This presents another very attractive advantage to remote working.

 Recruit top talent

 Previously, companies could only hire within their given geographical locations.
 However, with employees predominantly working remotely, companies can hire more globally.
 This enables companies to hire top talent that they would not normally consider.
 This means businesses can hire the best candidate for the role through a larger talent pool.
 By hiring the most qualified experts in their field, it aids the success and development of the business.